How Your Reimbursement Account Is Set Up

 A reimbursement account is set up by your former employer or benefits provider with a specific contribution of funds that can be used to reimburse you for qualified health care expenses.
 Only your former employer can contribute funds to this account.
 Individuals can't add funds to their accounts.

 Your former employer indicates specific criteria you must meet to qualify for your funding and determines what incurred expenses are eligible for reimbursement from these funds.
+To learn how to access information about qualifying for funding, read Locating Your Reimbursement Account Details and Qualificaiton Requirements.
 If your former employer hasn't set restrictions on what's reimbursable, read Eligible Medical Expenses to verify what expenses may be eligible.

 Your former employer also determines if funds remaining in your account at the end of the year roll over to the next year.
 Read Reimbursement Request Deadlines to learn more.